BC Emergency Alerting System Test. May 8, 2019

-- Emergency Management BC will only use Alert Ready to notify of a potential tsunami.
+- Currently, Emergency Management BC will only use Alert Ready to notify of a potential tsunami.

-- Additional testing will be scheduled as the system is expanded to include other types of hazards.
+- As the system is expanded to include other hazards, there will be subsequent testing.

-How will I know when an alert had ended?
+How will I know when an alert has ended?